Chase Freedom Unlimited Credit Card Benefits & Review 2022

 Pay Yourself Back Program – Points can be redeemed at 25% more, or 1.25 cents per point using this method.
 Only select charitable contributions are eligible, however.
 Valid through 12/31/2022.

 Transfer to a Chase Sapphire Reserve Card – Points are worth as much as 50% more (1.5 cents per point) when transferred to a Sapphire Reserve card.
-Using a spend of $100 with your Freedom Unlimited card, for example, you will earn $1.5.
+Using a spend of $100 with your Freedom Unlimited card, for example, you will earn $1.5 in cash back at the 1.5% rate.
 That $1.5 is worth $2.25 when transferred to a Chase Sapphire Reserve card.

 Transfer to a Chase Sapphire Preferred Card – Points are worth as much as 25% more (1.25 cents per point) when transferred to a Sapphire Preferred card.
-Using a spend of $100 with your Freedom Unlimited card, for example, you will earn $1.5.
+Using a spend of $100 with your Freedom Unlimited card, for example, you will earn $1.5 in cash back at the 1.5% rate.
 That $1.5 is worth $1.87 when transferred to a Chase Sapphire Preferred card.

 Transfer to a Partner Airline or Hotel – To be eligible for this method, you must first transfer your points to a Sapphire card.
 After doing this, you can then transfer your points to a variety of partner airlines and hotels.
 Depending on the partner, points can be redeemed as high as 2 cents per point or more!
 This is the best way to redeem Chase Freedom Unlimited points.
-Using a spend of $100 with your Freedom Unlimited card, for example, you will earn $1.5.
+Using a spend of $100 with your Freedom Unlimited card, for example, you will earn $1.5 in cash back at the 1.5% rate.
 That $1.5 is worth $3 or more when transferred to a partner airline or hotel.